telicent-oss/ies-tool/README.md

 not found in traditional data models, which is great for real-world situations where information requirements change faster than the data models can be re-engineered.
-The disadvantage to this approach is that if users and developers are not steeped in the principles that underpin the ontology (4D, extensional, constructional) then it is easy to generate structures that do not follow the patterns.
+The disadvantage to this approach is that if users and developers are not steeped in the principles that underpin the ontology (4D, extensional, constructional) then it is possible to generate structures that do not follow the patterns.
 We can mitigate this somewhat with the use of SHACL, but overuse of SHACL would result in the loss of desired flexibility.

 To counter some of these issues, Telicent have collected together a number of convenience functions that we have used on projects into one Python library to help data engineers get started and hopefully ensure appropriate use of the ontology.
+This is work in progress, and we want to hear from users about what is missing / not working, and of course requests for new features.
+We will continue to add functionality as we identify the requirement in customer projects.

 ## Dependencies